 After lunch we went on a leisurely glide along the Langollen Canal on a horse-drawn boat – perfect end to a perfect day.

 On our final morning we set off early to get the 9.30am Snowdon Mountain Railway steam train from Llanberis Up the Mountain.
 We went up and down in glorious sunshine, pushed up by Wyddfa, a Swiss-built engine from 1893, driven by Paul and stoker Robert.
 It was a truly epic journey – you can read all about it here

 Great Rail Journeys and Rail Discoveries Steam Train Tours

 I travelled to North Wales courtesy of Great Rail Journeys and Rail Discoveries.
 Our group stayed in Llandudno at the very comfortable Dunoon Hotel, with superb food in charming surroundings.
 We also had an excellent Italian meal at the Wildwood Restaurant in the town centre.

 Rail Discoveries Railways of Wales Tour includes a stay at the Kensington Hotel, journeys on the Welsh Highland, Ffestiniog and Llangollen Railways, a horse-drawn boat trip on the Llangollen Canal, and excursions to Portmeirion Village and Caernarfon Castle.
-Save up to £30pp when booking on or before 15th August 2017.
 More details Railways of Wales.

 Love Narrow-Gauge Railways?
 Read my review of Small Island by Little Train – a narrow-gauge adventure by Chris Arnot.